helloapro/php-cr2/README.md

 ## Specifications ##

 * Two inputs consisting of a word and a sentence.
-The application searches for one instance of that word in the sentence.
+The application searches if word exists in sentence.
     * input1: "bike"
     * input2: "I love riding my bike to brunch!"
-    * output: 1
+    * output: true

 * Two inputs consisting of a word and a sentence.
 The application searches for multiple instances of that word without consideration of punctuation.
     * input1: "cat"